sheat2500/Docker-Java-MySQL-Tomcat-Sample/README.md

 ## Purpose

-Learning Deployment Java Application in Tomcat on Docker
+Learning deployment Java application in Tomcat on Docker